 Globalshift believes that there is little chance that significant new discoveries will be made.
 Nevertheless remedial work on old fields could increase output in the short term.
 The offshore area of the Black Sea would appear to have no potential although very little drilling has been carried out here, and none in deep waters.

 Foreign joint ventures, onshore and offshore, operating in the country have had negligible effect in terms of growing production rates.
 The BTC (Baku to Ceyhan) oil and gas pipelines from Azerbaijan to Turkey pass across the country.

 GEORGIA - Map and National Flag

 Buy Excel files - histories and forecasts of production and wells split into any category for all countries and regions

 Georgia is a representative democratic semi-presidential republic, with the President as the head of state.

 The Cabinet is composed of ministers, headed by the Prime Minister, and appointed by the President.
 Parliament is unicameral with 150 elected members.

-The LEPL State Agency of Oil and Gas of the Ministry of Energy of Georgia is a governmental agency within the Cabinet of Georgia in charge of regulating activities in the energy sector.
+The LEPL State Agency of Oil and Gas of the Ministry of Economy and Sustainable Development of Georgia is a governmental agency within the Cabinet of Georgia in charge of regulating activities in the energy sector.